 This vegan chickpea quinoa salad with oven-baked pumpkin is filling, high in protein and easy to make in less than 30 minutes.
-Serve it as a comforting, healthy fall-inspired dinner or energising lunch after a workout.
+Serve it as a comforting, healthy fall-inspired dinner or energizing lunch!

-What’s to love about this vegan chickpea quinoa salad with pumpkin?
+What’s to love about this vegan chickpea quinoa salad?

 - Chop your pumpkin into bite-sized pieces and toss it in a large mixing bowl with salt, black pepper and maple syrup.
 Transfer to a baking sheet with parchment paper and bake in the oven for 15-20 minutes, until golden and caramelised.